livinlrg/C.elegans_C.briggsae_Embryo_Single_Cell/README.md

            <summary>Gene Summary Information: </summary>
 <p>
  <p>
-The gene summaries avaliable in the gene_plots/ directory describe how the gene expression profiles differ between _C. elegans_ and _C. briggsae_ using a variety of summary statistics.
+The gene summaries that will become avaliable in the gene_plots/ directory describe how the gene expression profiles differ between _C. elegans_ and _C. briggsae_ using a variety of summary statistics.
 The description of what is included in these summaries are below with an example plot for pha-4:

-To be filled in
+ 1. Global UMAP showing the expression of your gene of interest.
+ 2. Cell subset UMAP showing the expression of your gene of interest.
+The choice of which UMAP is shown is based on which cell-type shows maximum expression across all cell-types between the two species.
+ 3. Terminal cell-type comparative TPM values shown in log2 space.
+The cell-types are summarized by their cell class.
+ 4. Progenitor cell-type comparative TPM values shown in log2 space.
+The progenitors are summarized by their general lineage type.
+ 5. A bunch of gene metrics, where the values for this gene is shown in red as a confidence interval (CI) range on top of the dataset wide distribution.
+These metrics are shown for the terminal and progenitor cell-types.
+  - Gene expression patern distance shown as the Jensen-Shannon Distance (JSD) calculated on the bootstrapped TPM values.
+The CI and median for the gene JSD was calculated on the bootstrap resampled TPM values.
+  - Gene expression patern distance shown as the Pearson correlation coefficient calculated on the bootstrapped TPM values.
+The CI and median for the gene Pearson correlation coefficient was calculated on the bootstrap resampled TPM values.
+  - The broadness of gene expression pattern shown as the Tau value for _C. elegans_.
+  - The broadness of gene expression pattern shown as the Tau value for _C. briggsae_.
+  - The maximum TPM value across any cell-type in both species.

 ---
 </p>